ether/pad/README.md

 # About Etherpad
-Etherpad (this version) has been superseded by Etherpad Lite which is a much faster, lighter, more awesome piece of software.
-You should use that!  <http://github.com/pita/etherpad-lite>
+# Etherpad (this version) has been superseded by Etherpad Lite #
+Etherpad Lite is a simplier, faster, lighter solution for collaborative editing.
+Please use that and develop on that as it is the active project. <http://github.com/pita/etherpad-lite>

 EtherPad is a web-based realtime collaborative document editor.

 EtherPad currently lives at <http://etherpad.org>

-For instructions to build and run EtherPad, see: <http://doc.etherpad.org/ep/tag/?query=installation>